 Fun fact: The Night of the Iguana movie was set on the beach in Mismaloya, located a few kilometers south of downtown Puerto Vallarta.

 So what’s there to do in this tropical destination?
 Walk along the sandy beach, take a dip in the ocean, take a boat ride to the different islands, eat all the street tacos, or ride an ATV up the mountain – here are the top 7 things to do in Puerto Vallarta!

-El Malecón is the historical center of Puerto Vallarta that stretches across 12-blocks with a beautiful view of the bay.
+El Malecón is the historical center of Puerto Vallarta that stretches across 12-block, mile-long boardwalk that has a beautiful view of the bay.
 Malecón actually means “esplanade along a waterfront” in Spanish.
 It’s easily walkable by foot so spend a couple of hours exploring the art galleries, restaurants, bars, local shops, and sculptures.

 THINGS TO DO IN EL MALECÓN